Skip to main content

 "Infertility is just hard - it's a challenge sometimes to not internalize it and feel like you have failed or your body has failed you," Christa admits.
 "I don't always feel comfortable speaking up, as I don't want to come off as rude or difficult, but we had a few hiccups along the way where I had to advocate for one thing or another."

 Thankfully, Christa says, her Care Team was more than receptive when she did raise concerns.
-"They were wonderful with allowing me to do this (a few times tolerating my tears), while collaboratively coming up with a viable plan and next steps," she recalls.
+"They were wonderful with allowing me to do this (a few times, tolerating my tears), while collaboratively coming up with a viable plan and next steps," she recalls.

-❤️ Pro Tip: Don't be afraid to speak up at any point during your fertility journey and tell your doctor and team if things don't feel right or you have specific concerns you'd like addressed.
+Reminder: Don't be afraid to speak up at any point during your fertility journey and tell your doctor and team if things don't feel right or you have specific concerns you'd like addressed.

 What's next for the family?

-Christa and Aland say they are fully enjoying having their daughters Harlow and Remington in their life.
-"They are both full of so much personality, and it's been fun to see them grow and develop in the last 10 months."
+Christa and Aland say they are enjoying every day with their growing girls.
+"Harlow and Remington are both full of so much personality, and it's been fun to see them grow and develop," mom Christa says.

 Sierra Dehmler